 Cruise The River Kwai

 Thailand is one of the most beautiful and culturally diverse countries in South-East Asia.
-The River Kwai, just a few hours from Bangkok, is rich with magnificent scenery, flora and bird life.
+Cruise the River Kwai, just a few hours from Bangkok, which is rich with magnificent scenery, flora and bird life.
 It is the most picturesque of rivers, the scene and mood constantly changing.
 See map.

-There are two river Kwai’s: the Kwai Noi, which we explore, and the Kwai Yai.
+There are two river Kwai: the Kwai Noi, which we explore, and the Kwai Yai.
 Both rivers flow down from great lakes in the mountainous Burma border region.
-The two Kwais join in a confluence at the attractive town Kanchanaburi.
-They then form the Mae Khlong River that flows into the Gulf of Thailand at the bustling, colourful fishing port of Samut Songkhram.
+The two Kwais join a confluence at the attractive town Kanchanaburi.
+They then form the Mae Khlong River that flows into the Gulf of Thailand at the bustling, colorful fishing port of Samut Songkhram.
 See pictures of the journey along the River Kwai.

 Going upstream, the river journey begins at the town of Kanchanaburi, 124 KM west of Bangkok, famous for its main attraction, the Bridge on the River Kwai.

-Above the lake one crosses the confluence at Kanchanaburi, famed for the Bridge immortalised in Alec Guiness’s film.
+Above the lake one crosses the confluence at Kanchanaburi, famed for the Bridge immortalized in Alec Guinness’s film.
 Despite its associations with the Death Railway, Kanchanaburi is now a typical Thai town, lively and cheerful, with many flower gardens.
-This area is a centre of pilgrimage for war veterans from all the countries involved in the Death Railway, including Japan.
+This area is a center of pilgrimage for war veterans from all the countries involved in the Death Railway, including Japan.
 A must visit includes the newly opened Thailand-Burma Railway Center next to the Main Cemetery.

 River Kwai Noi